trustyai-explainability/trustyai-explainability/explainability-core/README.md

 # TrustyAI Explainability Core
-The TrustyAI Core Libraru is a Java library for explainable and transparent AI, containing XAI algorithms, drift metrics, fairness metrics, and language model accuracy metrics.
+TrustyAI Core is a Java library for explainable and transparent AI, containing XAI algorithms, drift metrics, fairness metrics, and language model accuracy metrics.

 A non-exhaustive list of provided algorithms is: